remix-run/remix/docs/api/conventions.md

 ## Route Module API

 A route in Remix can be used for many things.
-Usually they’re used for the user interface of your app, like a React component with server side lifecycle hooks.
+Usually they’re used for the user interface of your app, like a React component with server-side lifecycle hooks.
 But they can also serve as generic routes for any kind of resource (like dynamic CSS or social images).

 It's important to read [Route Module Constraints](../constraints/).